Bioclima00/page.github.io/content/tour/index.md

     content:
       slides:
       - title: Welcome to the i-Ecoclimatology Lab
-        content: The Wonders of Geoscience
+        content: The Wonders of Ecology Geoscience
         align: center
         background:
           image: